stepbrobd/rkt/pages/index.md

 Don't say it's a good language for teaching functional programming paradigm, there are plenty good alternatives.

-There’s almost 0 production-ready and widely-used software written in Racket that I know of since the beginning of my programming journey (~9 years ago).
+There’s exactly 0 production-ready and widely-used software written in Racket that I know of since the beginning of my programming journey (~9 years ago).
-Happy to be proven wrong!
+Happy to be proven wrong.

 ## Thoughts?